Yearly Archives: 2011

 This tasty stew of chickpeas and tomatoes, flavored with lots of ginger, is vegan, wheat-free, low fat, and best of all, delicious!
 Recipe from Taste Life!
 Organic Recipes* (2002) by Leslie Cerier.
 Reprinted by permission of Square One Publishers.

 Want cookbooks that are like having a good friend helping you out in the kitchen?
-Look no further than Alicia C. Simpson’s Quick and Easy Vegan Comfort Food* (The Experiment, 2009) and Quick and Easy Vegan Celebrations* (The Experiment, 2010).
-Alicia got tired of starving at parties with no vegan options and not being able […]
+Look no further than Quick and Easy Vegan Comfort Food by Alicia C. Simpson (The Experiment, 2009) and Quick and Easy Vegan Celebrations* (The Experiment, 2010).
+Alicia got tired of starving at parties with no vegan options and not being able to enjoy […]

-In this vegan version of creamed spinach, you get the goodness of tofu, but not the bother of cooking a flour-thickened sauce.
-It’s a feast for spinach fans!
+In this vegan version of creamed spinach, you get the goodness of tofu instead of the bother of cooking a flour-thickened milk sauce.
+Easy and quick, it’s a feast for spinach fans!
+Photos by Evan Atlas.
+You can also see a step-by-step of this recipe at How to Make Delicious Dairy-Free Creamed Spinach.